Dre Campbell Farm

 To use, make a solution of one part vinegar and three parts water.

-Pour this homemade fruit and vegetable wash into a large mixing bowl and allow your produce to soak for a few minutes, then rinse under cool running water.
+Pour this homemade fruit-and-vegetable wash into a large mixing bowl.
+Allow your produce to soak for a few minutes.
+Then, rinse it under cool running water to remove any residue.

 Vinegar is one of the best solutions for cleaning fruits and vegetables at home.
 It’s a great fruit wash for grapes and strawberries.